eXtension Interface

 Note

-As a CPU is allowed to retract transactions on its compressed and issue interfaces, the compressed_ready and issue_ready signals will have to depend on signals received from the CPU in a combinatorial manner (otherwise these ready signals might be signaled for the wrong hartid and id).
+As a CPU is allowed to retract transactions on its compressed, issue, and register interfaces, the compressed_ready, issue_ready, and register_ready signals will have to depend on signals received from the CPU in a combinatorial manner (otherwise these ready signals might be signaled for the wrong hartid and id).

 In order to avoid system level deadlock both the CPU and the coprocessor shall obey the following rules: